more stats

 Yes

 Trail starts on rock outcrop off of Bucket Of Blood with a small but steep roll in.
-Sign on tree.........hard to missSmile Once you've crossed over A-frame there is a little bit of pedaling and once over the ladder bridge, your in for a bit of fun.
-Some tight turns and tight trees but nothing that want stop you from threading the needle Watch for some of the larger roots and the odd small stump waiting to slide your tire out.
+Sign on tree.........hard to missSmile You're in for a bit of fun on this trail.
+Some tight turns and tight trees but nothing that want stop you from threading the needle Theres roots and the odd small stump to negotiate.
 But that's half the fun, right?Smile

 Local Trail Association